osexpert/Blue.Microsoft.AspNetCore.SignalR.Server/README.md

 based on Microsoft.AspNetCore.SignalR.Server 0.2.0-preview2-22683

 Saved code from ILSpy.
-Changes some calls from Write to WriteAsync since Write now trigger an error unless Kestrel AllowSynchronousIO is set to false.
+Changes some calls from Write to WriteAsync (HttpResponseStream?) since Write now trigger an error unless Kestrel AllowSynchronousIO is set to false.

 Also changed target to Netstandard 2.0